 Loblaw Companies Limited

-For the first three months of the pilot, we focused on building awareness about the effort and developing the fundamental chain of custody system to be used for tracking cattle and beef through certified operations, and building solutions to enable certified sourcing claims for our customers.
+For the first six months of the pilot, we focused on building awareness about the effort and developing the fundamental chain of custody system to be used for tracking cattle and beef through certified operations, and building solutions to enable certified sourcing claims for our customers.

 To build awareness, we attended several industry conferences, regional producer meetings and other workshops to directly engage with beef producers.
 We are also expanding our online reach through our website and social media.
 Producer interest in the program continues to grow and the volume of beef from certified sustainable supply chains has increased each quarter.
 But, there is still a long way to go!

 For chain of custody, the pilot tested and developed methodology for tracking eligible cattle through audited live animal supply chains and the methodology for tracking resulting supply chain sustainability certifications from the beef carcass to finished products.
 We continue to improve our chain of custody management system.
 For example, we are also working on ways to include additional herd management systems in our chain of custody management system to allow for more qualifying cattle to be included in the program.

 The financial credit paid back to producers varies each quarter.
 During the first quarter of the pilot, cattle producers each earned $10 per head for every animal they supplied that qualified.
 This credit increased to $20.11-per-head during the second quarter of the pilot, and since then has ranged between $18-$19 per head.
 We expect that the amount of credit payments-per-head will continue to vary each quarter due to factors such as total number of qualifying animals, participants’ beef demand and cattle weights.

 Participating customers are funding the pilot.
 A share of the funds collected from customers is redistributed back to producers who contribute cattle to the certified sustainable volume.
 The Beef Info-Exchange System (BIXS) identifies the qualifying producers and administers payments on behalf of the pilot.